 - Turner Syndrome Clinic: A multidisciplinary clinic to meet the medical and surgical needs of children with Turner Syndrome

-Our pediatric gynecology team, led by Krista J. Childress, MD, collaborates with other pediatric specialties within Children’s, including general surgery, urology, hematology/oncology, endocrinology, reproductive endocrinology, pelvic and anorectal malformations, and pain management, to address reproductive health concerns.
+Our pediatric gynecology team, led by Nancy Sokkary, MD, Division Chief of Gynecology, collaborates with other pediatric specialties within Children’s, including general surgery, urology, hematology/oncology, endocrinology, reproductive endocrinology, pelvic and anorectal malformations, and pain management, to address reproductive health concerns.

 - Nancy Sokkary, MD